 Number of products over-licensed

-Software asset management can help onboarding and off-boarding processes to handle large intakes without any downtime.
-This ensures a smooth experience for all parties, including IT, HR and the new employees.
+Software asset management can help onboarding and off-boarding processes to handle large intakes without invoking downtime.
+This ensures a smooth experience for all parties including IT, HR, and new employees.
 Likewise, quick and accurate reporting reduces the time spent by the finance and IT teams for assessing quarterly and yearly costs.

-Integrating SAM in the wider IT processes is even better.
-For example, using information from SAM tools to automate product lifecycles can cut down on the time and manpower required to bring in new products and retire old ones.
+Integrating SAM software in the wider IT processes is even better.
+For example, using information from SAM tools to automate product life cycles can cut down on the time and manpower required to bring in new products and retire old ones.

-SAM tools can also automatically manage the provisioning and retiring of applications.
-This can either be a simple notification to the IT team, or a trigger for purchasing software.
-With all the information stored, SAM tools can help in circumstances such as:
+SAM software can also automatically manage the provisioning and retiring of applications.
+This can either be a simple notification to the IT team or a trigger for purchasing software.
+With all the information stored, software asset management tools can help in circumstances such as: